Did I call it, or what?

 "Many residents suffer significant financial setbacks from red light, speed camera and parking fines as well as the requirement to purchase a city sticker," Vallas wrote, citing 2018 ProPublica Illinois research.
 "Thousands of Chicagoans are driven into bankruptcy by these costs."
 He noted that the study found this is predominantly happening in Black communities.

-Streetsblog has written at length about January 2022 ProPublica and University of Illinois Chicago studies that found, while our city's red light and speed cameras have saved hundreds of lives, there have been racial disparities in ticketing.
-Infractions caught by the cams were more likely to involve vehicles registered in majority-African-American and majority-Hispanic communities.
+Streetsblog has written at length about January 2022 ProPublica and University of Illinois Chicago studies that found, while our city's red light and speed cameras have saved hundreds of lives, there have been racial discrepancies in ticketing.
+Infractions documented by the cams were more likely to involve vehicles registered in majority-African-American and majority-Hispanic communities.

-In response to these findings, in April of 2022, the City of Chicago introduced the Clear Path pilot program, which offered half-price traffic tickets for lower-income Chicagoans and a debt forgiveness.
-Under the new policy, a citation for speeding by as much as 10 mph would only result in a $17.50 fine.
+In response to these findings, in April of 2022, the City of Chicago introduced the Clear Path Relief Program, which offered half-price traffic tickets for lower-income Chicagoans and a debt forgiveness program.
+Under this pilot, a citation for speeding by as much as 10 mph would only result in a $17.50 fine.

 It's important to keep in mind that if a driver speeding by 10 mph over Chicago's current 30 mph speed limit strikes a person walking or biking, studies show that the victim will almost certainly die.
 That helps explain why lowering the speed limit to 25 is so important.